skip-mev/connect/metrics.md

 ### `side_car_health_check_system_updates_total`

-This metric should be monotonically increasing.
+This metric should be increasing.
 Specifically, the rate of this metric should be inversely correlated to the configured `UpdateInterval` in the oracle side-car configuration (`oracle.json`).
 To check this, you can run the following query in Prometheus:

 ```promql
 rate(side_car_health_check_system_updates_total[5m])